AshwinMaharjan/Online_Movie_Ticket_Booking_System/README.md

    # Import the database
    - Open phpMyAdmin
-   - Create a new database named 'movie_ticket_booking'
+   - Create a new database named 'dbmovies'
-   - Import the SQL file from the database/ directory
+   - Import the SQL file from the dbmovies.sql

 3. **Configuration**:
    - Update database credentials in includes/config.php